microagents/radkit/docs/src/content/docs/a2a/composing-agents.md

 ## Running the Agent Locally

 To test your agent, you can run it locally.
-The `DefaultRuntime` provides a simple, A2A-compliant web server for this purpose.
+The runtime provides a simple, A2A-compliant web server for this purpose.

 To enable the server, you must enable the `runtime` feature for Radkit in your `Cargo.toml`: